Assistant Mode

 How to open the assistant

-• Floating panel — A draggable, resizable panel that opens over any page in Obvious.
+Float in panel — a draggable, resizable panel that floats over any page in Obvious.
 Drag it by the header bar to reposition it; drag any edge or corner to resize it.
-It snaps to a corner of your screen so it stays out of the way while you work, and remembers its size and position across sessions.
+It snaps to a corner of your screen and remembers its size and position across sessions.

-• Full page — Navigate to /assistant for a full-screen view with more room to work.
+Enter full page — a full-screen view at /assistant, with more room to work.

 Setting up the assistant